sugarso/AppleSampleCode/README.md

 ###### This Repository

 >This repository is a mirror of Apple's released source code for [iOS][1] & [Mac][2].
->We use this to track update made by apple containing bug fixes, new features, syntax updates and co.
+>It's useful in tracking sample code updates which contain bug fixes, new features, syntax and co.
 >It is being updated with each new upstream release, combined with github rad UI for tracking changes this creates an awesome way to merge fixes made by apple back into your project.